 1. Is it unexpected?

-Your kid’s tuition is also not unexpected as you roughly have an idea when enrollment starts and how much you’re expected to pay.
+Your kid’s tuition is also not unexpected, as you roughly have an idea of when enrollment starts and how much you’re expected to pay.

 Unexpected events can include a sudden job loss due to retrenchment, pay cut, car accidents, emergency medical expenses, or a sudden breakage of a home appliance.